 The rapporteur, with the assistance of an editor (if any), should ensure, to the extent possible, that a Recommendation does not contain options which affect the ability for systems to interoperate which are designed to the Recommendation.
 Again, to the extent possible, there should be evidence that one can actually implement the Recommendation.

-10.4 Formatting of Recommendations, Supplements, references
+In an ITU-T meeting on a Question and before a draft Recommendation is proposed for approval, consent or determination, the rapporteur should ensure that all of the bullet points of the check list in Annex D of [Author's guide] have been reviewed and that they have been fulfilled adequately.
+This should also be reflected in the report of the Question.10.4 Formatting of Recommendations, Supplements, references

 [Author's Guide] specifies the form of a Recommendation.
+A skeleton template to draft a new ITU-T Recommendation has been developed to support editors and is also available online (see ITU-T Templates).

 [ITU-T A.13] discusses supplements to Recommendations.
 Basically, supplements are only informative, and should be limited in number and volume.

-A Recommendation can make normative reference to standards produced by other recognized standards organizations [ITU-T A.5].
+A Recommendation can make normative reference to standards produced by other recognized standards organizations [ITU-T A.5] or incorporate (in whole or in part) text from standards produced by other organizations [ITU-T A.25].
 The editor shall be very cautious, however, to identify the relevant issue of the referenced standard unambiguously since the standard may be updated by the other standards body.

 For references to external documents, the requirements of [ITU-T A.5] shall be met; a supporting TD following the format outlined in Appendix I to [ITU-T A.5] shall be submitted to the study group for the SG to decide whether to make a reference or not.